 If you haven’t gotten hooked on podcasts yet, I’m pretty certain there’s a podcast for everyone.
 Some of my favorites have to do with simple living, blogging, and homeschooling.
 If those aren’t for you, ask your friends on Facebook for some good ones to add to your queue.

-For shows, we recently canceled our Netflix subscription.
+For shows, we recently canceled our Netflix subscription (for now).
 We were already paying for Amazon Prime, which has a great selection of movies and shows.
 We’re saving $108 a year without sacrificing much at all.

 Years ago, my husband and I were the college pastors at our local church.
 We frequently hosted college students, who quite conveniently offered to do the dishes after dinner.
 One night, a student remarked, “You have the best tools for washing dishes I’ve ever used!”